andreasvirkus/dotfiles/README.md

 12. Configure tmux & vim config files and plugins
 13. Install Kap, Spotify, Firefox Developer Edition, Chrome, Karabiner Elements, Slack, Discord, Tuple
 14. Turn on FileVault from `System Preferences > Security & Privacy`
-15. Configure automatic wallpaper change from `System Preferences > Desktop & Screen Saver` & then add the `./change-wallpaper.scrpt` to Automator as a new Quick Action.
+15. Configure Fliqlo & automatic wallpaper change from `System Preferences > Desktop & Screen Saver` &
+then add the `./change-wallpaper.scrpt` to Automator as a new Quick Action.
 Now add a keyboard shortcut to it via `System Preferences > Keyboard > Shortcuts` and select `Services` from the sidebar.
 Previously used `Cmd + Shift + 8` as the shortcut.
 Also configure the privacy